Leadership Team Alignment During Organisational Change

 Implementation priorities.
 Where does the change start?
 What is sequenced first and why?
 When circumstances shift — as they will — what principle guides reprioritisation?
 A leadership team that is aligned on direction but not on priorities will make inconsistent decisions the moment pressure mounts.

 Pace.
-Not every leader will read the pace of change the same way.
+Not every leader will have the same view of the pace of the change.
 Some will be ready to move faster than the organisation can absorb.
-Others will feel the pressure to slow down and consolidate.
+Others will feel pressure to move more slowly and deliberately.
 If the team has not had an explicit conversation about pace — including the tension between speed and sustainability — those differences will surface in implementation, often in ways that are disruptive rather than productive.

 Narrative.
 What is the story the organisation is being asked to believe and follow?
 A leadership team that cannot tell a coherent, shared account of the change — one that answers why, what, and what it means for us — cannot expect the people it leads to do so either.